itzcak/AQUA/README.md

 # AQUA
-Manage QUIC streams to get BW according to real per stream requirements

-# What is the project?
+AQUA is a novel bandwidth allocation scheme for QoS improvement, considering unbounded number of stream requirements.
+It operates on top of the current congestion control schemes.
+AQUA incorporates several novel ideas to ensure that even under changing network conditions and higher number of streams, bandwidth requirements are satisfied.
+Real-world and lab experiments of AQUA’s implementation (as a QUIC module) show that adding AQUA significantly outperforms QUIC’s performance, even under extreme congestion, while preserving high network utilization and stability.

+# Implemantation
-Based on Google QUICHE and chromium project framework (especially Chromium version on Nov the 5th, 2021 ID 407956543).
+AQUA's implementation extends Google QUICHE and chromium project framework (a C++ implementation of QUIC).
+We used Chromium version ID 407956543 from Nov 5th, 2021.
-See project description here: https://chromium.googlesource.com/chromium/src/+/main/docs/linux/build_instructions.md
+For Chromium project description see: https://chromium.googlesource.com/chromium/src/+/main/docs/linux/build_instructions.md

-Streams are configured from application level with min and max BW requirements.
-QUIC protocol level divides BW according to requirements.
+We modified two main QUICHE's objects: (i) session object, and (ii) stream object.
+Time intervals properties are added to these two objects, for dynamic allocation.
+We also included parameters which capture the minimum and maximum requirements for each stream, network capacity estimation, and state.

 3 files are included:
 1. QUICHE diff file   - includes all code changes on QUICHE project
-2. Chromium diff file - includes few changes
+2. Chromium diff file - includes few changes on Chromium project
 3. RunAquaTests.sh    - script for long amount of tests

 # Evaluation
+AQUA bandwidth allocation was examined for each stream in different scenairos.
 The evaluation is done with quic_client and quic_server demo application from Chromium project.
 Additional command line parameters are used to manipulate min/max BW definitions per stream.

 Run quic_server and quic_client with simulated or real network in the middle.
 RunAquaTests.sh automatic configures server and simulator to predefined combinations of streams and min/max configuration.
 Also, configures simulator for predeined several network BW, and runs series of tests.
-The output is csv files with lists of BW per second per stream.
+The output are csv files with lists of BW for each stream, for every second.

+For example, we consider a scenario of 5 parallel streams, each with different minimum requirement levels:
+10 Kbps, 100 Kbps, 1 Mbps, 10 Mbps, 100 Mbps.
+This senario captures heterogeneous stream applications in a variety of fields, from conferences to medical procedures.

 # quic_server new parameters
 Following command line parameters added to quic_server